Beadsworth/btnl_challenge/README.md

 - an empty `.csv` will return an empty JSON object
 - a poorly formatted `.csv` (including a file with whitespace-only characters) will throw an error
 - a product with zero volume will report `vwap == 0`

+### Room for improvement
+- validate incoming `.csv`
+- Better security for docker
+    - specify non-root user
+    - prefer to not run ghcup install from curl
+- Create docker base image with ghcup pre-installed
+    - this could be stored on an in-house artifact repository